MooVC/MooVC.Architecture/README.md

 - Ddd.DomainException Constructor (Impact: Medium)

 This change was applied to force consumption of the types variant Ddd.DomainException<TAggregate> which will always result in an instance that correctly refers to the aggregate type to which it relates.

-- Ddd.Services.ConcurrentMemoryRepository & Ddd.Services.MemoryRepository (Impact: Medium)

-Due to the addition of the ICloner to the constructor, it is now no longer possible to clone these classes.
-It is recommended that consumers use the GetAll method to implement serialization if required.

 - Entity<T>, Message and Value Equality (Impact: Low)